Decentralized-ID/decentralized-id.github.io/README.md

 * [Pro-civis](https://procivis.ch) — "e-government as a service" platform called "eID+".
 It enables citizens to get an official, electronic Citizen-ID on a mobile app, which can be used for secure and convenient login to websites, and the electronic signing and safe storage of documents.
 Verification providers such as state authorities can use a web backend or an API to attest to the correctness of a citizen's personal data.
    * The platform includes the [Vetri](https://vetri.global/) wallet and marketplace.
 'Earn extra income and rewards by joining the data economy.'"
 * [Cicada](https://github.com/the-laughing-monkey/cicada-platform)
-   * a Dapp platform built for a "direct democracy" use case.
-It envisions using iris scans to generate decentralized universal identifiers ("HUIDs") for every human on the planet, a method referred to as "biocryptics".
+   * a Dapp platform built for a "direct democracy." envisions using iris scans to generate decentralized universal identifiers ("HUIDs") for every human on the planet, a method referred to as "biocryptics".
 "HUIDs" can have "sub-IDs" to support selective disclosure.
 PII can be stored in an "info wallet".
 Key parts of the system also include smart contracts, zero-knowledge proofs, mixnets, and more."
 * [BitID](https://github.com/bitid/bitid) — an authentication protocol based on Bitcoin identities, supported by some of the Bitcoin wallets.
 It authenticates Bitcoin addresses by signing a cryptographic challenge
 * [Blockcerts](https://www.blockcerts.org) — open standard for issuing and verifying blockchain-based official records; The project offers  open-source libraries, tools, and mobile apps.
 MIT has [issued](https://www.insidehighered.com/news/2017/10/19/mit-introduces-digital-diplomas) digital certificates based on this standard.
 * [Keyp](https://keyp.io/) —"Welcome to Europe’s fastest growing open digital identity ecosystem."